zmatteson/bitcoin-predict/README.md

         - bitcoin_predict held the source code for our front end, and the configuration for our project
         - btc managed the Price model and data mocking models, as well as api calls to retrieve Coindesk data
         - bitcoin_rnn managed the FuturePrice model, or predictions.
-        -Additionally, we use the django-webpack-loader and webpack-bundle-tracker apps.
+        - Additionally, we use the django-webpack-loader and webpack-bundle-tracker apps.
 Webpack-bundle-tracker is used to emit                   necessary data from the webpack bundles so django-webpack-loader can consume that data, allowing django to host the react               files.
 - React:
 We used React v3 for the front end.
 - Keras using Tensorflow: